Bad Credit Business Loans? Infuse Your Business With Cash!

 First, Invoice Factoring is much cheaper than other options available to those with bad credit.
 Factoring companies only charge a small fee, unlike cash advance companies that charge inflated interest rates.
 These savings can be put back into your business and help it grow.

 Additionally, Invoice Factoring is a great way to help improve your credit.
-This is because the best way to improve your credit is to consistently make on-time payments for as long as possible.
+This is because the best way to improve your credit is to make on-time payments for as long as possible consistently.
 A missed payment and you could end up in a worse position than when you started.

 Invoice Factoring is an option that you should always keep in your back pocket in case you might not be able to meet an upcoming payment.
 You will quickly be able to turn a latent contract into business capital you can use to bolster your bad credit score.
 Usually, it takes fewer than 24 hours to get your cash from Invoice Factoring.